 MEDS M021.
 Systems 6: Gastroenterology and Nutrition.
 0 Credit Hours.

-Development, histology and physiology of the endocrine system and male and female reproductive systems.
-Pathology and pathophysiology of diseases of the endocrine system, male and female reproductive systems, along with the basis for diagnosis and the pharmacological, medical, surgical, and behavioral treatment options.
+This course covers the development, histology and physiology of the endocrine system and male and female reproductive systems, pathology and pathophysiology of diseases of the endocrine system and male and female reproductive systems, along with the basis for diagnosis and the treatment options.
+This course also covers the structure, function, and diseases of bone and cartilage.

 MEDS M023.
-Systems 7: Multi-Organ System Disease.
+Systems 7: Multi-Organ.
 0 Credit Hours.

 MEDS M100.
 Nutrition and Health.
 0 Credit Hours.